Yurem1/Cross-Word-Helper/README.md

 ## In Development
 This project is currently in development
 ## *Credits*
-*My Engineering teacher*, *who inspired me to go this far to build this project and look foward towards my goals.*
-*My Computer Science Teacher, who inspired me to look beyond my limits and learn as much as I can.*
+*My Engineering teacher*, *who inspired me to go this far to build this project and look foward towards my goals.* \n *My Computer Science Teacher, who inspired me to look beyond my limits and learn as much as I can.*